corda/corda/docs/source/api-identity.rst

 1. Generate a nonce value to form a challenge to the other nodes
 2. Send nonce value to all counterparties, and receive their nonce values
-3. Generate a new confidential identity from our well known identity
+3. Generate a new confidential identity from our well-known identity
 4. Create a data blob containing the new confidential identity (public key, name and X.509 certificate path), and the hash of the nonce values
 5. Sign the resulting data blob with the confidential identity's private key